jonfawcett/LoopPatches/README.md

 # Do not use these patches for Loop Dev or the upcoming Loop v 3.0

-New patches available at [https://github.com/CustomTypeOne/LoopPatches](https://github.com/CustomTypeOne/LoopPatches)
+New patches for Dev and future versions are available at [https://github.com/CustomTypeOne/LoopPatches](https://github.com/CustomTypeOne/LoopPatches)

 ***